stevesirois/yanc/README.md

 Software part - Clock control and remote app

-- Python server app for clock hardware control
+- Python server app for clock hardware control (Python)
-- REST Server to interact with external world (no button!)
+- REST Server to interact with external world (look mom, no button!)
-- IOS App to "talk" to the clock
+- IOS App to "talk" to the clock (Swift)

 Simply put, this clock will look great, will sync itself on the net and get it's alarms from my Google Calendar! :-)